GuardianRG/octalysisprime/manuscript/welcome1.md

 ## When is a mobile version coming?

 Yu-kai believes in the philosophy of being excellent in a few places instead of sucking everywhere.
+In early 2020, the motto for the OP Team was "sucking less everyday".

 As a result, we want to first make the desktop browser experience as amazing as possible (85% of people who go on yukaichou.com are from desktop) before diluting our experiences on other platforms.

 The desktop experience is becoming 80% of what Yu-kai feels good about, so we believe in mid-2020 we should be able to launch a mobile counterpart to the Desktop Experience.
 We appreciate your patience.